No-confidence Vote Draws France Into New Political Crisis - UrduPoint

 The lifespan of Barnier's government would also be the shortest of any administration of France's Fifth Republic which began in 1958.

-Some obervers have suggested that Le Pen, 56, is seeking to bring down Macron before his term ends by ousting Barnier.
+Some observers have suggested that Le Pen, 56, is playing a high-risk game and seeking to bring down Macron before his term ends by ousting Barnier.

-Le Pen has been embroiled in a high-profile embezzlement trial.
+Le Pen is embroiled in a high-profile embezzlement trial.
 If found guilty in March, she could be blocked from participating in France's next presidential election, scheduled for 2027.

 If Macron stepped down soon, an election would have to be called within a month, potentially ahead of the verdict in her trial.